MusicDin/kubitect/docs/examples/accessing-cluster.md

 <div markdown="1" class="text-justify">

-Kubernetes clusters running on cloud providers typically support provision of a load balancer from the cloud infrastructure on demand.
+Cloud providers that support Kubernetes clusters typically provide load balancer provisioning on demand.
-By simply setting a Service type to `LoadBalancer` provisions an external load balancer that has its own unique IP address and redirects all connections to the Service, as shown in the figure below.
+By setting a Service type to `LoadBalancer`, an external load balancer is automatically provisioned with its own unique IP address.
+This load balancer redirects all incoming connections to the Service, as illustrated in the figure below.

 <div class="text-center">
   <img